BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 The energy of our simulated solution stays level.
 Thus, no wiggly garbage: much more realistic. <br>
 (N.B.
 The video is meant to look stationary; that's how we know we've got the right behaviour.
 It is loading fine!)

-It's not just BBM though…
-…and it's not just conservation laws.
+It's not just BBM though, and it's not just conservation laws. <br>
 For example, in the paper we construct simulations for compressible fluids that:
 - Conserve mass/momentum/energy.
 - Increase total entropy.